Everything you need to know about visiting Abu Dhabi in December

 For more nature experiences, check out Jubail Mangrove Park, on the outskirts of the city between Saadiyat Island and Yas Island enjoy the wonders of the mangroves in this boardwalk park, or take a kayak to get up close for this amazingly tranquil experience.

 For something fun & unique outdoors, anyone is welcome to join in with the St Andrews Church Carols in the Desert.
 A convoy of cars takes you around 30 minutes away from the city to the beautiful dunes for a fun family night of barbeques and singing under candlelight.
-(Cancelled in 2020)
+(TBC)

 Before you go… Important things to consider planning a trip to Abu Dhabi